 I’ve done loads of research on which camera equipment is the best for travel, and have decided to share all my current knowledge of photography gear so that you might get an idea of which equipment is best for your needs!
 Here’s what we’ll go over:

 I’ve been an advocate of DSLRs ever since I bought one in 2012.
 These cameras can be both heavy and bulky, but they are going to give you the best quality photos.

 Lenses: A kit lens (a lens that comes with the camera body when you buy it) will usually be fine for beginners.
-I used my kit lens for at least a year or two before upgrading to a 15-85mm zoom lens, which I now use as a general travel lens as it can take photos wide angle or zoomed in.
-I also have a 50mm lens that I use mostly for portraits.
+I used my kit lens for at least a year or two before upgrading my lenses.
+If you’re looking for an upgrade, check out my must-have lenses for travel photography.

 Mirrorless cameras are fairly recent addition to the camera market, but they are definitely becoming a popular choice for travel photography.
-When I wrote this post I was veeeeery tempted to get the brand new Canon M5, and last weekend I actually went out and purchased it so that we can take it to Australia next month!
+I recently purchased a new Canon EOS M range camera!

 Mirrorless cameras are smaller, lighter, and sometimes cheaper than DSLRs, and the image quality is pretty damn close.
 They also keep the option for interchangeable lenses, which is a huge bonus in my opinion.
 As they are fairly new, many mirrorless cameras will also include the latest tech features such as touch screens and 4K video.